 In 2009, the JHPS was launched based on a representative sample of the resident population aged 20 or older.
 Again, to combine the JHPS2009 sample with the KHPS sample (combining the KHPS2004 sample and the KHPS2007 top-up sample), we need to identify the individuals in the overlapping part.
 The rule is the same as that stated before.
-Basically, a sample individual who is in the JHPS2009 sample belongs to the overlapping sample if at least one of these two conditions is met: the person was aged between 20 and 69 years in 2007.
+Basically, a sample individual who is in the JHPS2009 sample belongs to the overlapping sample if at least one of these two conditions is met: the person was aged between 20 and 69 years in 2004, or the person was aged between 20 and 69 years in 2007.

 Finally, from 2012 onward, the JHPS2009 sample can also be merged with the combined KHPS sample (the KHPS2004 sample and the two top-up samples, KHPS2007 and KHPS2012).
-The intersection is identified as individuals who are in the JHPS2009 sample and meet at least one of these three conditions: the person was aged between 20 and 69 years in 2004, the person was aged between 20 and 69 years in 2007, or the person was aged between 20 and 69 years in 20 and 69 years in 2012.
+The intersection is identified as individuals who are in the JHPS2009 sample and meet at least one of these three conditions: the person was aged between 20 and 69 years in 2004, the person was aged between 20 and 69 years in 2012.